(revised 2018) 1. NAME The name of the Society shall be the Southern English Springer Spaniel Society

 4. HONORARY MEMBERSHIP The Committee shall have the power to nominate Honorary Membership in respect of any member who had rendered distinguished service to the Society or the interests represented by it.
 Such recommendations will require the approval of members in Annual General Meeting.
 Honorary Members will possess the same rights and privileges as ordinary members but will not be required to pay an annual subscription.

-5. CONTROL The affairs of the Society shall be under the management and absolute control of a Committee consisting of the Officer, a President, unlimited number of Vice-Presidents, a Chairman, a Vice-Chairman, Treasurer, Secretary, Assistant Secretary and twelve members, one of whom shall be designated Cup Steward.
+5. CONTROL The affairs of the Society shall be under the management and absolute control of a Committee consisting of the Patron, a President, unlimited number of Vice-Presidents, a Chairman, a Vice-Chairman, Treasurer, Secretary, Assistant Secretary and twelve members, one of whom shall be designated Cup Steward.
 The Committee shall have the power to co-opt not more than three additional members.

 6. OFFICERS AND COMMITTEE The Patron shall be nominated by the Committee and elected by members in AGM for a term of three years.
 He/She shall be eligible for re-election.
 The Office shall be purely honorary carrying no voting rights, nor shall the Patron be a member of the Committee.